 Most experienced traders will adjust the parameters on the RSI to meet their trading style.
 Some are short-term traders and they like a fast-moving RSI so they adjust the periods to a lower number like 4.
 You can also watch different levels for overbought and oversold.

 Understanding how to read the RSI indicator is important, but if you want some help, MetaTrader 5 AM Broker offers a useful RSI toolkit and our trainers can provide you the right guidance.
 Play around in a demo account and notice how the RSI indicator can make you serious money.
-Alternative, use an Expert Advisor Builder and generate automated trading strategies using RSI accurate settings in a few clicks, without writing codes.
+Use an Expert Advisor Builder and generate automated trading strategies using RSI accurate settings in a few clicks, without writing codes.